 Gross rental yield for Dundalk: 6.7% annually based on average rent vs. buy prices.

-Yes, Dundalk is designated as a Rent Pressure Zone, meaning rent increases for existing tenancies are capped in line with inflation or a maximum of 2% annually.
+Yes, Dundalk is largely designated as a Rent Pressure Zone, meaning landlords are restricted to rent increases of no more than 2% annually or the rate of inflation.